 It is rare for a complete or perfect picture to exist for a rapid onset incident especially in the early stages of a response.
-'The working strategy should therefore be based on the information available and reviewed on a continual basis with resources deployed to undertake life-saving activity as soon as possible'.
+The working strategy should therefore be based on the information available and reviewed on a continual basis, with a 'The working strategy should therefore be based on the information available and reviewed on a continual basis with resources deployed to undertake life-saving activity as soon as possible'.